A big thank you to our resident blogger, Melissa, for this informative post!

 It may take a little longer, but – in our opinion – the extra time involved in organic cannabis gardening is more than worth it, you can’t put a price on having complete control over how your plants are cared for.
 There’s peace of mind in being able to trust the pot you’re enjoying hasn’t been treated with harsh and dangerous chemicals.
 In fact, a recent High Times article reported close to 90% of illegal cannabis farms use toxic pesticides.
 Do you know where your cannabis is coming from?

 Once bugs and molds and other annoyances have settled in, it can be difficult to get rid of them.
-As they say, prevention is better than cure, and every diligent gardener will:
+Every diligent gardener will:

 - Regularly check their plant and leaves for signs of stress, bug bites, and discoloration of the buds.

 - Never enter the grow room directly after coming in from outdoors.
 This helps avoid tracking in bugs from outside.
 Additionally, pro growers are careful not to introduce other cut plants or flowers in the grow room (unless they are companion plants – more on that later) to avoid possible cross-contamination.

 Of course, even the most seasoned green thumb can end up losing part of their crop to persistent pests.
 You don’t have to race to the home and garden section of your local hardware store just yet.
 Below we’ve compiled a list of popular and safe organic pest control methods, and you may already have most of the tools needed lying around the house.

 Although unlikely, there’s a chance that the soil you buy for your gardening project might contain eggs or even larvae of pests that love marijuana plants.
 This is especially problematic for indoor growers, since there are no natural predators inside your sterile grow room to help protect your plants.